BrunoLegal/project-game/README.md

 # project-game
-A random game, with maleable and everchanging design, with the purpose of learning the intricacies of a building my own game from scrach
+A random game, with maleable and everchanging design, with the purpose of learning the intricacies of a building my own game from scratch